-A fairly old service area squished into the local area.
+Sharing its name with a world-famous capital city, Washington has an old building squished into a deeply urban area.
 The southbound site is actually located off the J64 exit sliproad, and traffic leaving the services has to cross this to rejoin the motorway.

-First two hours free for all vehicles, after which cars must pay £11 and HGVs £18.50, or £20 to include a £9 food voucher.
+First 2 hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £24.50.
+HGVs can pay £26.50 to include a £10 food voucher.

-Prices are paid using PayByPhone - more details.
+Prices are paid using PayByPhone.
 The location code is 2474 (northbound) and 2475 (southbound).

 The fees are strictly enforced by CP Plus.

-The Highways Agency have listed Washington as an "approved truckstop", something which surprisingly few service areas are.
-Previously the Highways Agency's approved truckstop was the Nightowl Truckstops site at the rear of the services which accessed from the local road network.
+The Highways Agency had listed Washington as an "approved truckstop", something which surprisingly few service areas are.
+Previously the Highways Agency's approved truckstop was the Nightowl Truckstops site at the rear of the services which was accessed from the local road network.